milanglacier/nvim/README.md

 | n    | `csc` | Change the surround command        |
 | n    | `cs$` | Change the surround math delimiter |
 | n    | `csd` | Change the surround delimiter      |

+# Dist Module

+The [dist](./dist) directory houses various configuration files for tools that integrate with my Neovim workflow.
+Check [README](./dist/README.md) for details.

+# Patches Module

+The [patches](./patches) directory contains several small, commonly used patches designed for various environments.
+These modifications are straightforward and do not need the creation or maintenance of separate branches (in contrast to the `vscode` branch used for `vscode-neovim` configurations).
+For convenience, these patches are housed within this single directory.

 # Other Notes